ianhi/custom-ipywidget-howto/messaging-callbacks.md

     if content.get('event', '') == 'click':
         self.click()
 ```

-no idea what self.on_msg actually does.
-Like what is the `_` and what is `buffers`?
-- see available-methods.md _ is the widget and buggers is binary buffers

 This also shows how to allow a widget user to add a callback, for that it's easiest to use CallbackDispatcher.
 I think that this is basically a really fancy list that does some helpful stuff, idk what that helpful stuff and am happy to remain ignorant.